 For this recipe, you’ll need to prepare your grill for indirect grilling.
 This means that you need to prep an area to grill the turkey breast over indirect heat, where it will not be directly over the flames!
 You can do this in a few different ways.

 I used a gas grill for this recipe.
 My grill has three burners/zones.
-I turned on the left and center zones to about half power, and left the right zone off.
+I turned on the left and center zones to about half power and left the right zone off.
 If your grill has an elevated rack, you may be able to use it instead of turning a burner off.
 My turkey breast was too tall and did not allow me to use the rack above the grill!

 Of course, you can also use your charcoal grill!
 Group the coals on one side of the grill, or you can use a Vortex tool to group the charcoal, funnel the heat and create an indirect cooking area outside of the coals.